 Small changes that make a big difference

-There are now technology platforms that help to address the communication and messaging challenges that motor carriers and drivers experience all too often with traditional TMS and back-office systems.
+There are technology platforms that address the communication and messaging challenges that motor carriers and drivers experience with traditional TMS and back-office systems.

 Here are just a few ways technology can improve communication and, in turn, improve driver retention:

-- A single source of truth: Historically, dispatchers have had to send messages to drivers through corporate devices in trucks and through mobile applications – typically two separate streams of communication to monitor and manage.
-This can feel overwhelming and become stressful, especially when messaging threads are lost, unavailable to the organization (e.g. person-to-person SMS texts), or overlooked.
-Now, with capabilities to merge the message streams from in-cab and SMS communications, all communications can be centralized in one place for better visibility and awareness of driver status.
-This helps streamline real-time communication and provides more confidence for both dispatchers and drivers, knowing they’re both operating from a single source of truth.
+- A single source of truth: Historically, dispatchers had to send messages to drivers through corporate devices in trucks and mobile applications – typically two separate streams of communication to monitor and manage.
+This can feel overwhelming and become stressful, especially when messaging threads are lost, unavailable, or overlooked.
+Now, with capabilities to merge the message streams from in-cab and SMS communications, all communications can be centralized in one place to have better visibility and awareness of driver status.

 - Customized by driver: Not every driver operates in the same way, so having a customized experience – something tailored to them – can make them feel understood and appreciated.
 Modern platforms allow everyone to customize their workflows down to an app-by-app and driver-by-driver level to create in-cab experiences with technology that best suit their specific business objectives.